nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > If no date is specified, this function take the current day as reference.
 > This function prioritises dates/time.
    e.g. "find tmr" will give a list of tasks with tomorrow's date
-         but will not return tasks with "tmr" in their names.
+         but will not return tasks with "tmr" in their names
-> Therefore, avoid using digits to search for task names,
+> Thus, avoid using digits to find task names, TypeTask will return results based on time.
-        since TypeTask will return results based on time e.g. "find 4" will give a list of tasks due today at 0400h instead of a list of tasks with "4" in their names.
+        e.g. "find 4" will give a list of tasks due today at 0400h instead of a list of tasks with "4" in their names.
 > This function does not support searching by months.
-> This function will return the closest day from your current time. e.g. "find monday" will give you a list of tasks that have this coming monday date.
+> This function will return the closest day from your current time. e.g. "find monday" will give you a list of tasks that have this coming monday date
 ```

 Examples: